 Founded in 1968, Margate Civic Society is a registered charity (no.257884).
 It is affiliated to both the Kent Federation of Amenity Societies and the Kent History Federation and is a founder member of Civic Voice.

-We hope that you will enjoy browsing these pages and that they will help you to take pleasure in the history and character of Margate and its surrounding villages.
+We hope that you will enjoy browsing these pages and that they will help you to take pleasure in the history and character of Margate and its surrounding towns and villages.
 We hope also to provide a service to members of the Society in publishing news and photographs that will be of interest.

 The Society produces a Newsletter four times a year, and has a winter lecture programme which covers a wide range of interests.
 Details are given on the "Calendar" page.
 The last meeting of each season includes presentation of the coveted Town Pride awards, and details of the 2018 nominees can be found on the "Town Pride" page.
 Town Pride contenders are nominated by members of the Society.